FairfieldTekLLC/DuOreRandomizer/README.md

 - Navigate to the main folder of the downloaded repository.
 - Ensure that the folder contains `generated_files` and `move.sh`.
+- if the folder does not contain `generated_files` folder then you must create a new folder called `generated_files`.
 - Build and start the Docker container by running:

   `docker compose up -d`